plabayo/rama/docs/book/src/preface.md

 as part of your proxy, an emulated UA or just a plain old http client, made for you.
 Because you... deserve it!

 In short...
 Rama (ラマ) is a framework to help you move and transform network packets.
-The primary focus is distortion focuses, but you'll see, it can do so much more.
+The primary focus is distortion proxies, but you'll see, it can do so much more.
 And [with your help](./crate.md) it will only become better.

 If you are new to proxy technology you might want to start with reading [the proxies intro chapter (a World of Proxies)](./proxies/intro.md) first.
 You can learn more about the design, architecture and philosophy behind rama
 [in the rama introduction chapters](./intro.md).